 Let’s backtrack real quick.
 Why the UK?
 Why not someplace warmer/sunnier, or someplace that sells automatic cars with the driver’s seat on the lefthand side of the car?
 Well, we had our sights set on exploring Europe and being that we aren’t 100% familiar with technical, van-buying verbiage in any other language, we decided that it was the best/smartest choice, and it truly has been.

 2. Next, we needed to line up a place to live whilst we traveled around in search of our van.
 The best choice?
 Renting a #glampervan from Quirky Campers!
-This way we had our housing and mode of transportation take care of at the same time!
+This way we had our housing and mode of transportation taken care of at the same time!

 3. Phones/Wifi.
 We kept our American cell phone numbers by “Porting” them to Google (make sure they’re UNLOCKED first), meaning we disconnected service from our major carrier and enabled Google Voice, which allows us to receive texts and voicemails via email, while also saving our old numbers, brilliant!
 But how do we send and receive calls?
 For the most part we use our tep wireless device to call/text through Skype and WhatsApp, but we also decided to get a local SIM card through Vodaphone (which we were able to do because our phones were unlocked), and this has proven to be absolutely vital throughout our van purchasing experience.
 From communicating with van sellers to providing a UK number in various situations, it has made life MUCH easier.